-Fed keeps cash spigot open as key rate punches above its target
+Fed pumps more cash as key rate breaks above target

 Another repo operation on Wednesday injected $75 billion.

-These operations have reduced repo rates, which were last quoted at 2.10%-2.25% on Wednesday.
+These operations have reduced repo rates, which were last quoted at 2.10%-2.25% midday Wednesday.

 They also seemed to lower the rates in other money market instruments such as Treasury bills.